-B. WebProxyAutomator
+4.2 WebProxyAutomator

 Our testbed can be used non-interactively, consecutively visiting and measuring the power of a list of sites with and without the proxy enabled.
 To facilitate such studies, and other non-interactive experimentation, we created an automated testing application, WebProxyAutomator (WPA) for use with the Google Android operating system.
-WPA creates a WebView [5], which is an instance of the built in Android web browser, and then makes successive calls to load a new page from the list at selected intervals, tarrying at each page for a user-selected visit time.
+WPA creates a WebView [4], which is an instance of the built in Android web browser, and then makes successive calls to load a new page from the list at selected intervals, tarrying at each page for a user-selected visit time.

-Scenario Proxy On [W] Proxy Off [W] Diff [%]
+Scenario Proxy On [W] Proxy Off $[W]$ Diff $[\%]$

 Bugs 1.599 3.325 -52%

-Ads alone 1.332 1.472 -10%
+Ads 1.332 1.472 -10%

-Adblock 1.601 1.652 -3%

-Fig. 1.
-Power reduction for infinite loop bugs and advertising.
+Figure 3: Power reduction for infinite loop bugs and advertising.
+Average power over 10 s.

-V. OPPORTUNITY
+5. OPPORTUNITY